randa-mu/dcipher/bin/onlyswaps-verifier/README.md

 # Presently all networks must be supported, and skipping verifications for one route (chain -> chain) may cause errors.
 [[networks]]
 chain_id = 43114
 rpc_url = "wss://avalanche-c-chain-rpc.publicnode.com"                             # presently only websockets and websockets secure are supported
-router_address = "0x3dD1a497846d060Dce130B67b22E1F9DeE18c051"                      # the address for the router contract (/or proxy) for the given chain should_write = false                                                               # controls whether this node actually writes signatures back to the chain to verify swaps.
+router_address = "0x3dD1a497846d060Dce130B67b22E1F9DeE18c051"                      # the address for the router contract (/or proxy) for the given chain should_write = false                                                               # controls whether this node actually writes signatures back to the chain to verify swaps

 [[networks]]
 chain_id = 8453
 rpc_url = "wss://base-rpc.publicnode.com"
 router_address = "0x3dD1a497846d060Dce130B67b22E1F9DeE18c051"
 should_write = false

+# this section is optional, and we have sane defaults
+[timeout]
+# verify requests once a certain level of finalisation has been reached.
+See the ETH RPC spec for more details: https://github.com/ethereum/execution-apis/blob/4ec8e5735ebb3f2ce0702726385cdde70034f78c/src/schemas/block.yaml#L122
+# also accepts "BLOCK_SAFETY_FINALIZED" and "BLOCK_SAFETY_LATEST"
+block_safety = "BLOCK_SAFETY_SAFE"

+# how to long to wait before circuit-breaking a request
+request_timeout = "30s"

+# the time between retries in the case of failure
+retry_duration = "5s"

 ```